 The Company has certain asset retirement obligations that are primarily the result of legal obligations for the removal of leasehold improvements and restoration of premises to their original condition upon termination of leases.
 The current portion of asset retirement obligations are included under the caption "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets.
-The non-current portion of asset retirement obligations that are included under the consolidated Balance Sheets.
+The non-current portion of asset retirement obligations are included under the caption "Other non-current liabilities" in the Consolidated Balance Sheets.
 The Company's asset retirement obligations that are included in the Consolidated Balance Sheets as of December 31, 2016 and 2015 were as follows:

-As of Dec embe r 31, 2016 2015 Current portion of asset retirement obligations \$ 78 \$ 142 Non-current portion of asset retirement obligations 1,693 1,820 Total asset retirement obligations \$ 1,771 \$ 1,962
+As of December 31, 2016 2015 Current portion of asset retirement obligations \$ 78 \$ 142 Non-current portion of asset retirement obligations 1,693 1,820 Total asset retirement obligations \$ 1,771 \$ 1,962